mattrussi/gitlab-com-runbooks/docs/security-patching/linux-os/linux-os-patching.md

 #### Kernel Livepatch

 This service allows us to apply High and Critical severity security fixes to running machines without the need to reboot the instance.
-Each kernel supported by Livepatch has a limited [support period](https://ubuntu.com/security/livepatch/docs/livepatch/reference/kernels) ranging from 9-13 months, where they are elligible for updates before a reboot will be required to receive further updates.
+Each kernel supported by Livepatch has a limited [support period](https://ubuntu.com/security/livepatch/docs/livepatch/reference/kernels) ranging from 9-13 months, where they are eligible for updates before a reboot will be required to receive further updates.
 This means, at minimum, every machine should be restarted once a year to ensure critical kernel security fixes will be available.

 #### Requirements